hot-meal/javascript-best-practices/README.md

 ### Don't over-optimize

-Modern browsers are pretty well optimised.
-A lot of times, if you are optimising then you may be wasting your time.
+Modern browsers are well optimised.
+If you are optimising then you may be wasting your time.

 **Bad:**